SchweppeLab/DBKey/README.md

  - Top N and intensity cutoff will remove fragment peaks that don't pass the filters.
  - MassOffset take a .csv input with two columns, "Sequence" and "massOffset".
 Sequence is a list of library entries to apply the corresponding massOffset to.
  - To verify compatibility with RTLS, .db files can be examined in mzVault software. (https://thermo.flexnetoperations.com/)
- - Example input files are provided in examples folder
+ - Example input files are provided in [examples](https://github.com/SchweppeLab/DBKey/tree/main/examples)

 ## Reference
 Real-time spectral library matching for sample multiplexed quantitative proteomics.